 - Several adjustable bed reviews reported greater comfort while relaxing and watching TV, and found models with pre-programmed features like zero-gravity convenient.

 - About 2/3 of people who have purchased an adjustable bed with a built-in massage feature enjoy it and feel it adds to the value of the bed.

 - People liked designs that fit within traditional furniture frames and modern decorating schemes, as they resemble foundations when flat.

 - Adjustable bases do not require much regular upkeep or maintenance.
 Several manufacturers have national service networks that provide repairs during the warranty period, and most utilize fairly simple components that can be swapped out relatively easily.

-- The motors are not considered noisy.
+- The majority of bases feature quiet motors.
 A/C is slightly louder than D/C, however, the sound is minimal and well dampened, thus consumers do not really complain about the noise for the models we mentioned.